Bovis Lend Lease fined $56 million for fraud

 Bovis agreed to pay $56 million in penalties and victim restitution as part of a deferred prosecution agreement made public on Tuesday.

-The agreement showed Bovis had accepted responsibility for the fraud and was cooperating with investigators.
-As part of the agreement, the company would put in place new internal controls to prevent any future misconduct.
+The agreement showed Bovis had accepted responsibility for the fraud, and was cooperating with investigators.
+As part of the agreement, the company agreed to put in place new internal controls to prevent any future misconduct.

-"Lend Lease takes corporate governance very seriously and is committed to the highest levels of ethical standards," Robert McNamara, the chief executive of Lend Lease in the Americas, said in a statement.
-"We accept responsibility for what happened in the past and have agreed to continue to make restitution to the affected clients."

-Bovis agreed to pay $40.5 million in penalties as well as $13.6 million and $2.5 million to victims of different sets of schemes, the deferred prosecution agreement showed.